carlos-montiers/enhancedbatch/docs/behaviors/utf8-bugfixes.md

 - You cannot run a batch file using utf-8 on windows xp.

-These bugs are fixed if you use enhancedbatch.
+These bugs are fixed if you use Enhanced Batch.

 {: .fs-6 .fw-300 }